 Learn more about the Office of the Vice President for Research and Innovation.

-* Fellowship period may be flexible based on student and faculty schedules, contact UROP with questions.
+* Fellowship period may be flexible based on student and mentor schedules, contact UROP with questions.

 - Projects may come from any discipline.